no-nonsense-dev/use-form/README.md

 - `validateOnSubmit` - Array of field names to validate when form is submitted.
 If provided, will override default behaviour and disable validation on submit for all fields, except those provided.
 - `rerenderOnValidation` - Boolean to rerender the component when any field is validated.
 Defaults to `true`.
 - `rerenderOnChange` - Boolean to rerender the component when form is changed.
 Defaults to `false`.
 - `rerenderOnSubmit` - Boolean to rerender the component when form is submitted.
-Defaults to `false`.
+Defaults to `true`.
 - `disableRerenders` - Array of field names that, if changed or validated, won't trigger a rerender.
 - `resetOnUnmount` - Boolean to reset `values`, `errors` and `valids` when component is unmounted.
 Defaults to `true`.
 If set to `false`, please make sure to give a unique `formName` to each instance of `useForm`.